Theorems of Tarski's Undefinability and Godel's Second Incompleteness-Computationally: Abstract

 \section{Abstract}

-We present a version of G\"odel's Second Incompleteness Theorem for recursively enumerable consistent extensions of a fixed axiomatizable theory, by incorporating some bi-theoretic version of the derivability conditions (first discussed by M.~Detlefsen~2001).
-We also argue that Tarski's theorem on the Undefinability of Truth is G\"odel's First Incompleteness Theorem relativized to definable oracles; here a unification of these two theorems is given.
+We present a version of G\"odel's Second Incompleteness Theorem for recursively enumerable consistent extensions of a fixed axiomatizable theory, by incorporating some bi-theoretic version of the derivability conditions.
+We also argue that Tarski's theorem on the Undefinability of Truth is G\"odel's First Incompleteness Theorem relativized to definable oracles; a unification of these two theorems is given.

 \centerline{${\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\!\backsim\! \backsim\!\backsim\!\backsim}$}